 It is recommended to add “Confidential Attorney-Client Communication” or “Prepared in Anticipation of Litigation” at the top of the form.
 This shows the information is privileged.
 If you do not mark it to preserve it then you lose that option.
 Remind your staff not to distribute the page describing the incident to the guest.
 It is for internal use only.

 Make the form as yes/no and black/white as possible.
 Just insert the facts; do not provide opinions.
 Use words such as “the guest claims they slipped and fell”.
 Do not include any medical findings like “knee is swollen” – you are not a doctor and are not trained to make these assumptions.

-Get primary and secondary phone numbers, addresses and emails for any of the key witnesses and for the person completing the form.
+Get primary and secondary phone numbers, addresses, and emails for any of the key witnesses and for the person completing the form.

 It is important that the insured train their staff on what to do in the event of an incident.
-Your personnel are the first responders.
+Your personnel is the first responders.
 It is also important for an organization to properly train and educate their staff on completing the Incident Form to ensure the TPA gets accurate information for the investigation.

 Make sure the insured, TPA, and the defense counsel all have the same consistent message.
 There should only be one person talking to the media, and make sure the statement is factual and devoid of any opinions.

 Don’t be afraid to use social media – – it is shocking how many people post their falls or injuries on social media.
 There has also been an increase in extortion efforts with people threatening to post their incident or a bad review online if they aren’t given money.
 If this happens, bring SIU in immediately.